Key Dates for Semester A 2017/18 Examinations

 - In case of other inclement weather which would affect the normal operation of the University, an announcement will be made through the University's home page, the campus public address system as appropriate.

-- Announcements made by the Government's Education and Manpower Bureau affecting primary and secondary schools, post-secondary colleges and technical institutes, etc. do not apply to the University.
+- Announcements made by the Government's Education Bureau affecting primary and secondary schools, post-secondary colleges and technical institutes, etc. do not apply to the University.

 Dates for Rescheduled Examinations